If there’s one word to describe Irish cuisine, it’s “hearty.”

 - Browne’s Irish Marketplace: Browne’s is not only one of the oldest Irish restaurants in Kansas City — it is one of the oldest businesses in Kansas City, period.
 Browne’s opened in 1887.
 You can stop by to pick up your Irish groceries or get a hot meal.

-- Conroy’s Public House: Conroy’s has two locations: one in Overland Park and the other in Westwood.
+- Conroy’s Public House: Conroy’s has three locations.
+You can visit them Overland Park, Westwood, or Leawood.
 This is a relaxed Irish pub in Kansas City with affordable food and plentiful beer options.